 But we installed a new window and are working on patching the plaster as we speak.
 I’ll show you the after photos once it’s well, after.

 P.S.
 Poor Vector had to be locked in his room during this ordeal.
-He loves to get out onto that roof and we can never get him back in!
+He loves to get out onto that roof and since the roofing replacement we did we can never get him back in!
 So, no Vector photo-bombs this post but I did swing by an estate sale on Saturday and pick up this awesome butcher block to use as a Kitchen Island.
 And, of course, Vector promptly claimed this seat.